Exploration of methodological, empirical and theoretical issues in areas of cognitive neuroscience.

 - Paper Structure

-Lectures and/or seminar introductions will be given by the Lecturers, and the Students will participate in, and lead, seminars based on research, usually from papers published in the top international journals during the last 5 years, with Lecturers leading seminars and/or providing accompanying lectures as needed to assist student learning and understanding.
-Topics will include key areas of cognitive neuroscience, but with particular focus on the methods and research design used across those areas
+Lectures and/or seminar introductions will be given by Professor David Bilkey, and the students will participate in, and lead, seminars based on research, usually from papers published in the top international journals during the last 5 years, with Professor Bilkey leading seminars and/or providing accompanying lectures as needed to assist student learning and understanding.
+Topics will include key areas of cognitive neuroscience, but with particular focus on the methods and research design used across those areas.

 Where students select papers to present they will follow guidelines that will be provided in the syllabus at the start of the course.